Rohingya Refugees Pour Into Bangladesh, And Many Question A Militant Group's Actions

 "Now my son is fatherless, my village is destroyed and we have nothing," she says.
 "It was stupid for them to attack like they did, without weapons."

-Syed Alom, another recent arrival, says he worked for an international nonprofit in Maungdaw Township before fleeing.
+Syed Alom, another recent arrival, says he worked for an international nonprofit in Maungdaw township before fleeing.
 He also questions ARSA's tactics.

 "It was a big mistake," he says.
 "If ARSA hadn't launched its attacks, the military wouldn't have reacted as it did.
-And there wouldn't be nearly half-a-million refugees here."
+And there wouldn't be nearly half a million refugees here."

-He wonders if there might be a foreign influence behind ARSA, which formed just a few years ago, but doesn't elaborate.
+He wonders whether there might be a foreign influence behind ARSA, which formed just a few years ago, but doesn't elaborate.

 ARSA denies any links to transnational terrorist groups like ISIS or al-Qaida.
 But the Myanmar military and some human rights groups have accused ARSA of brutality of its own — forced conscription, murdering suspected informers and killing members of other ethnic groups.
 And there are worries that ARSA's actions will attract foreign jihadists' interest.

 "The actions that they took on Aug.
-25 were appalling and clearly have sowed the seeds of tension and the violence that has ensued and we condemn those attacks, " Deputy Assistant Secretary of State for Southeast Asia Patrick Murphy told NPR during a Sept.
-22 conference call with reporters last month.
+25 were appalling and clearly have sowed the seeds of tension and the violence that has ensued, and we condemn those attacks, " Deputy Assistant Secretary of State for Southeast Asia Patrick Murphy told NPR during a Sept.
+22 conference call with reporters.
 "Whether this organization has ties elsewhere is not particularly germane given the fact that it could be creating an incentive for foreign terrorists to look at a new opportunity."

 Elliot Brennan, an Australia-based independent researcher who specializes in Myanmar and Southeast Asia, warns that ARSA is making things worse.